Ez2Raven/blog/_homelab/solution-design.md

 within the annual billing cycle.

 # Preferences
-Since I'm a .NET Professional, I am more accustomed to Microsoft's ecosystem of tools, technologies and documentation.
+I'm a .NET guy, naturally I am more accustomed to Microsoft's ecosystem of tools, technologies and documentation.
+(That doesn't mean I'm biased against other technologies)

 Therefore, most of the resources used in this series will be specific to .NET and Azure to achieve a working baseline.
 After which, I will focus on vendor agnostic implementation